 - If you cannot build a fire in cold weather, consider a debris hut.
 Lash two poles to make a bipod and lean a long ridge pole against it.
 Lean more wood against the ridge pole on both sides and then pile leaves on top to at least a few feet thick.
 This design holds in your body heat like a sleeping bag, so make it just large enough for you to fit.

 - Always check above your shelter area before you start building.
 If there are any dead trees or dead branches, the next gust of wind could drop them on your head.
 Move to an area that has no hazards above you.

 - In deep snow, a snow cave may be your only option.
 Find a drift at least four feet deep.
 You can pile more snow on top if needed.
-Shove several six inch long sticks all over and start hollowing it out from the side.
-When you see the end of the sticks, then you know to stop digging so it does not collapse.
+Shove several six-inch long sticks all over and start hollowing them out from the side.
+When you see the end of the sticks, you know to stop digging so it does not collapse.
 Terrace the interior so there are at least two levels.
 The higher one is where you sleep, with the cold air collecting on the lower level.

 - Make sure you have good ventilation in any shelter.
 If you build a fire or light a candle inside, carbon monoxide can build up.
 This situation is especially dangerous in a sealed shelter like a snow cave.
 The poisonous gas will collect in low spots, so sleeping on an elevated surface is even more important.